-The International Council of Museums (ICOM), created in 1946 and representing museums and museum professionals worldwide, is committed to the promotion and protection of natural and cultural heritage, present and future, tangible and intangible.
-With 35,000 members in 137 countries, ICOM, with its unique network, is active in a wide range of museum- and heritage-related disciplines.
+The International Council of Museums (ICOM), created in 1946 to represent museums and museum professionals worldwide, is committed to the promotion and protection of natural and cultural heritage, present and future, tangible and intangible.
+With a unique network of over 40,000 members in 138 countries and territories (2018), ICOM is active in a wide range of museum-and heritage-related disciplines.

-Maintaining formal relations with UNESCO and having a consultative status with the United Nations Economic and Social Council (ECOSOC), ICOM works in collaboration with organisations such as WIPO, INTERPOL and the World Customs Organization (WCO) to carry out its international public service missions, specifically regarding mediation, the fight against illicit traffic in cultural goods and the protection of heritage in case of natural disasters or armed conflict.
-In particular, ICOM is one of the four founding bodies of the International Committee of the Blue Shield (ICBS).
-Through its numerous programmes, ICOM has the ability to mobilise expert networks in the field of cultural heritage from all over the world.
+ICOM maintains formal relations with the United Nations Educational, Scientific and Cultural Organization (UNESCO) and has a consultative status with the United Nations Economic and Social Council (ECOSOC) as an expert in the fight against illicit traffic in cultural goods.
+ICOM also works in collaboration with organisations such as INTERPOL and the World Customs Organization (WCO) to carry out some of its international public service missions.

+The protection of heritage in the event of natural disaster or armed conflict is also at the core of ICOM's work, thanks to its Disaster Risk Management Committee (DRMC) and through its strong involvement in the international Blue Shield.
+ICOM has the ability to mobilise expert networks in the field of cultural heritage from all over the world thanks to its numerous programmes.

-In 2013, ICOM created the first International Observatory on Illicit Traffic in Cultural Goods, once more formally placing the fight against this trend at the heart of its mission.
+In 2013, ICOM created the first International Observatory on Illicit Traffic in Cultural Goods in order to reinforce its action in fighting illicit traffic.

-The Red Lists have been designed to fight the illicit traffic of cultural objects.
-ICOM is grateful for the unwavering commitment of the experts and institutions who generously contributed to the success of this project.
+The Red Lists have been designed as practical tools to curb the illegal trade in cultural objects.
+ICOM is grateful for the unwavering commitment of the experts and institutions who generously contribute to the success of the Red Lists.

-http://icom.museum
+The Red Lists are available at the following address: http://redlist.icom.museum